YuxinPan/Advanced-Calculator/README.md

-# Advanced-Calculator
+# Simple-Calculator
-1. It's an advanced calculator run in C.
+1. It's a simple calculator for a first year programming course.

 2. The program will display a simple prompt waiting for user input.
 >>>